 Nina has budgeted, line produced and technically managed some of television’s biggest and most practically challenging shows which includes Britain’s next Top Model, Celebrity Big Brother, Cosmetic Surgery Live and The MTV European Music Awards.
 She has experience across a range of genres from live studio to documentary, competitions, concerts and news.
 Nina has worked for some of the best known companies including Endemol, BBC, MTV and Bloomberg.
 Two of her biggest challenges to date include co-ordinating 100 Zombies for (BBC) I Survived a Zombie Apocalypse and negotiating with London’s gangsters for the documentary: The Krays – The Final Word.

-Terri started creating children’s content in 2011, after 15 years working as a producer in sport, all factual genres and as head of development for indies in London and Manchester.
+Terri started creating children’s content in 2011, after 15 years working as a producer and as head of development for indies in London and Manchester.
 After having her twin boys and becoming increasingly absorbed in the programmes they watched, Terri joined BBC Children’s in 2011 and, for almost four years, led the CBeebies in-house development team, where her commissions included BAFTA-winning Old Jack’s Boat and Swashbuckle, RTS-award-winning CBeebies Stargazing and brand new series Biggleton.
-As a member of the Children’s Media Foundation’s Executive Group, she edits their annual publication The Children’s Media Yearbook and is a huge supporter of children being able to access the best possible media, on all platforms, at all ages.
+As a member of the Children’s Media Foundation’s Executive Group, she edited their annual publication The Children’s Media Yearbook’ for three years and now looks after their events both in the north and Scotland.
 She joined Hello Halo in 2017 as exec producer of their brand new CBeebies series Junk Rescue and wouldn’t leave!
 So she now heads up their children’s department where she spends her days watching kid’s TV, reading kid’s books and playing kid’s games, all in the name of research.

 Stephanie has worked in the TV industry for five years.
 Working with several indies including Tiger Aspect, IWC and Mentorn she has coordinated programmes for the BBC, Channel 4, STV and Channel 5.
 Programmes include Armchair Detectives, Robot Wars, Stopping Scotland’s Scammers and Britain’s Benefit Tenants.
 As a coordinator she has seen her fair share of logistical challenges – most regularly the perilous clamber to the top of the white board at the start of the month!